skip to Main Content

 Conclusion

 You learned how to configure Microsoft 365 groups in Exchange Hybrid.
-Go through the steps and don’t miss any of them.
-Ensure that you send an email to the Microsoft 365 group from the Exchange on-premises and Exchange Online mailbox.
+Go through the steps, and don’t miss any of them.
+Ensure you send an email to the Microsoft 365 group from the Exchange on-premises and Exchange Online mailbox.

 Did you enjoy this article?
 You may also like Compare AD group members with PowerShell.
 Don’t forget to follow us and share this article.